Sudha9315/QlikDEMO/README.md

 # QlikDEMO
-This is my git repository for qlik demos
+This is my git repository for qlik demos <br> Author - Sudhakar